-Brymore School has a 110 acre farm, making it one of the largest school farms in the country.
+Brymore Academy has a 32 Hectare farm, making it one of the largest school farms in the country.
 The livestock on the farm includes a dairy herd, beef animals, pig herd including pedigree rare breeds, poultry and a flock of ewes with lambs.
-Cropping is mainly designed for the dairy herd, but as many other crops as possible are grown on a small scale in the farm or gardens.
+Cropping is mainly designed for the dairy herd, but as many other crops as possible are grown on a small scale on the farm.

-Students are taught beyond gaining qualifications (although results are outstanding) and we ensure our practice meets industrial standards, whilst maintaining financial autonomy on the farm.
-Our milk is sold through Dairy Crest, and our meat and eggs are sold through the farm shop and at the nearby Blackmore Farm.
-The farm, along with the gardens, form the backbone of the schools aim of instilling responsibility within the students to prepare them for the world of work, both within the land based sector and beyond.
+Students are taught to meet industry level competencies and we ensure our practice provides a safe learning environment, whilst maintaining financial autonomy on the farm.
+Our milk is sold through Barbers cheese, and our meat and eggs are sold through our ‘farm shop’.
+The farm is one of the ‘four cornerstones’ of Brymore, supporting the schools aim of instilling responsibility within the students to prepare them for the world of work, both within the land based sector and beyond.